 Rudolf Steiner, philosopher and founder of anthroposophy

-When in the 1920’s the first negative consequences of mineral nitrogen fertilisation became visible, some farmers began to worry about sustainable soil fertility.
+When in the 1920’s the first negative consequences of the use of chemical fertilizers and a monocultural approach became visible, some farmers began to worry about sustainable soil fertility.
 In 1924, a group of them asked Rudolf Steiner to hold an agricultural course in Koberwitz.
 This is today recognised as the birth of biodynamic agriculture.
 Rudolf Steiner described soil as the digestive organ of a plant, indicating that agriculture should focus on nourishing soil and not the plant itself.
 Only in vital soil food can grow harmoniously.

 At Whitsun, Rudolf Steiner held eight lectures entitled “Spiritual foundations for the renewal of Agriculture” at Koberwitz, Silesia.
 The Experimental Circle of Anthroposophical Farmers immediately tested Steiner’s indications in daily farming practice.
 Three years later a Co-operative was formed to market biodynamic produce.